Back to blog

 Is Delete My Tweets actually safe?

 Yes.
-It runs locally, never sees your password, and you watch every deletion happen.
+It runs locally, does not ask for your password, and you watch every deletion happen.
 Read our safety deep-dive.

 Can cloud tools be safe?